When Your "Gut" Speaks 2

 Trigger warnings throughout.

 And as horrible as some things can be, I know that I am never alone.
 I know that the Holy Spirit was there with me that day in the woods.
 He knew I was scared and confused and unable to hear His voice in the chaos.
 I guarantee Jesus was there curled up next to me on the ground.
 And I can be angry about it and accuse God of abandoning me that day, but I know He didn’t.
 Bad things are going to happen.
 We live in a world of sin.
-It sucks and it doesn’t feel fair, but it doesn’t change how much God loves us.
+It sucks, and it doesn’t feel fair, but it doesn’t change how much God loves us.
 It doesn’t change that He sent us the Holy Spirit to help us.
 I know God shed a thousand tears for me that day.
 He never wanted that to happen.
 I have no doubt that the Holy Spirit walked with me back to the car and consoled me.
 He remained with me all day and night and every day and night that has followed.
 He will always be by my side and has not held it against me that I have not paid more attention to Him in my life.
 He is not mad at me for not always hearing His voice or even listening for it.
 Psalm 34: 18-19 “The Lord is near to the brokenhearted and saves the crushed in spirit.
 Many are the afflictions of the righteous, but the Lord delivers him/her out of them all.”
 ESV

-I must add this, if you have experienced trauma, such as molestation or rape, do not blame yourself for that happening.
-Just because I talked about listening to the Holy Spirit, does not mean I am blaming myself for not hearing Him that day and therefore letting that happen.
+I must add this: if you have experienced trauma, such as molestation or rape, do not blame yourself for that happening.
+Just because I talked about listening to the Holy Spirit does not mean I am blaming myself for not hearing Him that day and therefore letting that happen.
 It is not my fault.
 It was not what God wanted.
-For years I believed the lie that I got what I deserved because I failed to listen and hear the voice of the Holy Spirit.
+For years, I believed the lie that I got what I deserved because I failed to listen and hear the voice of the Holy Spirit.
 I know God tried to stop it from happening, but sometimes bad things still happen.
 It's the hard part of free will.
-I will not put that blame on myself and neither should you.
+I will not put that blame on myself, and neither should you.
 God wants to swoop in and hold us and love on us tenderly like a good father.
-He can heal those places in our heart.
-It is a process and it takes time, but it also takes us letting Him in to do that work.
+He can heal those places in our hearts.
+It is a process, and it takes time, but it also takes us letting Him in to do that work.
 There is no shame in what happened to you.
 And God does not love you less because of it.
-You have always been a cherished son or daughter to Him and that is not going to change.
+You have always been a cherished son or daughter to Him, and that is not going to change.
 If you need prayer about letting God in or anything else, please leave a comment below.
 Not only can I pray for you, but maybe the next person who reads this can as well.
 You never know what God will do.

 Blog- Behind Closed Doors:https://idontbelonghereandlies.blogspot.com/2023/09/lie-2-god-doesnt-really-love-me.html